Lapland War: In popular culture

 Almost all the buildings were destroyed in Kuusamo and Lapland by the German army during WW2.
 Only a few old houses have survived.
 Today the houses serve as local history museums.

 The 2011 novel The Midwife by Katja Kettu is based on the war, on the basis of which Antti Jokinen made the film Wildeye in 2015.

 The Cuckoo is a 2002 Russian historical comedy drama film directed by Aleksandr Rogozhkin.
 The film takes place in Lapland during the final phases of Continuation War directly leading to the Lapland War, taking the perspective of opposing Soviet and Finnish soldiers stranded at a Sámi woman's farmhouse.
-"Kukushka" was the nickname given by Soviet soldiers to Finnish cuckoo snipers, who ambushed their targets from a purpose-built tree-branch-nest.
+"Kukushki" was the nickname given by Soviet soldiers to Finnish cuckoo snipers, who ambushed their targets from a purpose-built tree-branch-nest.

 The 2022 Finnish action film Sisu, directed by Jalmari Helander, is set during the Lapland War.

 Aku Louhimies, director of the 2017 war film The Unknown Soldier, announced that he is working on a film called Lapland War (Lapin sota), which is based on the 2012 novel The Iron Boot (Rauta-antura) by Antti Tuuri.
 The film will be premiered in September 2026.